 Step #1: Google Autosuggest

-Go to Google and start typing the primary keyword you want to rank highly in the SERPs.
+Go to Google and start typing the primary keyword that you want to rank highly for in the SERPs.
 Carefully look through the auto suggested search queries.

 Here’s an example for the competitive “fat burning supplements” niche:

 In this example, there were over 2.4 million web pages that want to rank for and profit from that keyword.
 But the auto suggested search queries included “fat burning supplements for women”.
 When I clicked, the number of competing web pages dropped by almost half.

 Since the number was still too high, I moved to the next step.

 Copy the long tail keyword you selected above into the keywords search box and click “get ideas.”
 You will get a list of related long tail keyword phrases that you could use.

 Pick one of these phrases and return to Google to search for the new phrase.
 Use quotes around the phrase for an exact-match search result.
 Here’s what I got when I searched for “weight loss pills for women that work.”

 The top three results do not target the exact long-tail keyword phrase.
 There are also fewer than 50,000 competing web pages.
 That’s my rule of thumb for considering a topic.

 Use this method and, within 20 minutes, you will find several long-tail keywords that you can rank for – and you won’t need to build hundreds of backlinks to the content page.
 Here are some examples:“weight loss pills for women that work” “best fat burning supplement for men” “supplements that help with weight loss” “best fat burning supplements for men” “best diet supplements for weight loss” “best thermogenic fat burners” “weight loss supplements that actually work”